googlearchive/blaze_compiler/README.md

 #### Types

-A Firebase node is either a primitive leaf type (string, number, boolean) or an object which can have further child nodes.
+A Firebase node is either a primitive leaf type (*string*, *number*, *boolean*) or an *object* which can have further child nodes.
 The type is specified with "type".
 Children of objects are specified as a map under "properties"

 ```
 schema: